“When you grow up surviving, dreaming is a luxury.” Beth Orr, Senior Director of Clinical Services

 - Adult GED: In partnership with local school districts, we offer GED classes so that our adult residents can finish high school.

 - Employment: We help men and women with job searches, resume writing, interviewing skills and other employment counseling.

 - Culinary Arts Program: We teach students to prepare, cook and serve food in a personalized learning environment.
 Our culinary arts graduates are ready for jobs in the food industry.

 - Financial services: Individual and group financial counseling with a focus on budgeting, maintaining a checking and savings account, and other fundamental principles of money management.

-- Classes and counseling: Marriage, anger management, spiritual development.
+- Classes and counseling – for residents and their families on campus only: Marriage, anger management, spiritual development.